mnelson4/printmyblog/readme.txt

 == Description ==

-Create a paper/PDF copy of your entire blog in 2 clicks!
+Print your  blog in 1 click!
+Use your own web browser to create a paper, PDF, or even e-book copy.
 A paper copy may  be readable in 100 years- long after your website is taken down and your digital backups are corrupted.
 "Print My Blog" makes this really easy: no need to print your blog posts one-by-one, or print unnecessary stuff like your sidebar widgets or footer.
 One click printing of your entire blog's contents in a format optimized for print.